-I regret to inform you that I have to refuse access to the requested documents, based on the exceptions laid down in the Article 4(1)(b) (protection of privacy and the integrity of the individual) and the second subparagraph of Article 4(3) (protection of the decision-making process) of Regulation 1049/2001.
+I regret to inform you that I have to refuse access to the requested document, based on the exception laid down in Article 4(1)(b) (protection of privacy and the integrity of the individual).

 The detailed reasons underpinning my assessment are set out below.